judoscale/judoscale-python/README.md

 ### Judoscale with RQ and Flask

-The recommended way to initialise Judoscale for RQ is in the application factory:
+The recommended way to initialize Judoscale for RQ is in the application factory:

 ```py
 judoscale = Judoscale()